zextras/tech-doc/source/_includes/_usage/usage-settings.rst

 .. card::
    :class-header: sd-font-weight-bold irisfont

-   Set Default Signatures
+   Using Signatures
    ^^^^

-   Choose from the signature library which signature to append by default to new e-mails that you write or to replies and forward.
+   If, besides your primary e-mail addresses, you have aliases or can access shared accounts, you can associate to each of them a different signature.
+Whenever you create, forward, or reply to an e-mail, the correct associated signature will be added, according to the e-mail that you choose.

 .. card::
    :class-header: sd-font-weight-bold irisfont